 - NALTREXONE (Revia or Vivitrol): Naltrexone blocks the part of your brain that feels pleasure when taking narcotics.
 Because it blocks the opioid receptors it prevents the body from responding to opiates.
 It can be taken by mouth once daily or every other day, has minimal side effects and is not addicting.
 Vivitrol, a long-acting form of naltrexone, is administered by injection and each shot lasts about a month.
 Click here to view the brochure for Vivitrol.
 Click here to view a fact sheet on Naltrexone.

-Dr. Ascher is a psychiatrist in Philadelphia, serving clients in Devon, PA, Berwyn, PA, and Wayne, PA.
-To learn more about medications for treating addiction, please reach out via the contact form.Please share this post!
+Dr. Ascher is a psychiatrist in Philadelphia, serving clients in surrounding areas, including Merion Station, Narberth, Wynnewood, Gladwyne, Ardmore, Haverford, Bryn Mawr, Radnor, Villanova, Wayne, Berwyn, Paoli and Devon, PA.
+To learn more about treatment and evaluation for addiction in Philadelphia, please reach out today.Please share this post!